solarwinds/apm-java/README.md

 - core-bootstrap : Core AppOptics components that need to be made available to bootstrap classloader.
 This is important for `appoptics-opentelemetry-sdk` as the classes from `appoptics-opentelemetry-sdk` are loaded by app loader, which has no access to OT's agent classloader which loads `custom`
 - instrumentation : Additional instrumentation provided by us using the OT instrumentation framework (ByteBuddy)
 - sdk-extensions : Builds the AO extension jar which runs with the original OT agent (vs the agent built from `agent` sub-project)
+- sdk-extensions-bootstrap : Builds the AO extension jar dependencies that should be made available to bootstrap loader.
+It basically package the `core` and `metrics` from joboe

 More details for each of the sub-projects are listed in [Sub-Projects](#sub-projects) section